 - Implement the Working safely during coronavirus (COVID-19) guidance.

-The government and NHS advice is still that anyone with certain symptoms (such as a high temperature, a new continuous cough, or a change or loss of sense of smell) must self-isolate at home for 10 days from when the symptoms started.
-You should also self-isolate if you’re waiting for a coronavirus test result or have tested positive for the virus, or if you live with someone with symptoms who has tested positive or is waiting for their test result.
-There is separate NHS Test and Trace advice (see below) if someone has been in contact with a person who has coronavirus.
+There is a legal requirement to self-isolate if you are told to by NHS Test and Trace.
+The government and NHS advice is that anyone with certain symptoms (such as a high temperature, a new continuous cough, or a change or loss of sense of smell) must self-isolate at home and get a PCR test.
+You should also self-isolate if you’re waiting for a coronavirus test result or have tested positive for the virus.
+Fully vaccinated people in the UK no longer have to self-isolate if a contact tests positive for COVID.

-The government has expanded its COVID-19 testing framework.
+Community testing plays a key role in controlling the spread of the virus in all four nations, and there has also been an expansion of employer-led testing.
 The guidance covers who is eligible, how to get tested and the different types of tests.
 It offers an employer portal for employers to refer essential workers who are self-isolating because they, or members of their household, have symptoms.
 There’s also an online self-referral portal for those eligible to apply for a PCR test.
-In England everyone without coronavirus symptoms can access free lateral flow tests twice a week.
+In England everyone without coronavirus symptoms can access free lateral flow tests.

-Under the NHS Test and Trace system in England, anyone who develops COVID-19 symptoms can be tested, and if they test positive their recent contacts can be traced.
+Under the NHS Test and Trace system in England, anyone who develops COVID-19 symptoms should be tested, and if they test positive their recent contacts can be traced.
 There's an app for England and Wales, Northern Ireland has its StopCOVID NI app and Scotland has the Protect Scotland app.
-Anyone notified that they’ve had close recent contact with someone who has tested positive must self-isolate if advised to do so by the Test and Trace service.
-In such circumstances, employees are entitled to Statutory Sick Pay.
+Employees who need to self-isolate are entitled to Statutory Sick Pay.
 The government has published guidance for workers who are self-isolating.

 The government has published a COVID-19 recovery strategy, Our plan to rebuild.
 The devolved administrations of Scotland, Wales and Northern Ireland issued different guidance.
-The government has also published ‘'COVID-19 secure’ guidelines to help employers manage a safe return to the workplace.
+The government has also published ‘'COVID-19 secure’ guidelines to help employers reduce risks surrounding a return to the workplace and these guidelines have been updated to reflect the final stage 4 of the roadmap in England.

-The government has introduced a package of measures to support businesses and workers during the pandemic:
+The government introduced a package of measures to support businesses and workers during the pandemic:

-Small business grants, business rate holidays for some sectors and other targeted grants and loan facilities, including a further grant for businesses in retail, hospitality and leisure announced in January 2021.
+Small business grants, business rate holidays for some sectors and other targeted grants and loan facilities.
 Find out what financial business support measures are available in the various UK nations.

-In September 2020, the government announced a new ‘Kickstart Scheme’ in Great Britain to fund 6-month work placements aimed at 16 to 24 year olds who are on Universal Credit and deemed to be at risk of long-term unemployment.
-The Chancellor’s 2021 Budget announced the doubling of the cash incentive to firms who take on an apprentice (of any age) to a £3,000 payment per hire.
+There's a ‘Kickstart Scheme’ in Great Britain to fund six-month work placements aimed at 16 to 24 year olds who are on Universal Credit and deemed to be at risk of long-term unemployment.
+There’s also a £1,500 grant per hire for set up and training costs.

 Look after people's health, safety and wellbeing

 The success of the national vaccination programme is very encouraging and helping to reduce infection and prevent serious illness, particularly where people are fully vaccinated.
-However, many people of working age have not yet been fully vaccinated, and employers must continue to follow other COVID-secure guidance.
-Communicate clearly to employees that they still need to take basic hygiene precautions, such as effective hand-washing to help reduce the spread of the virus.
-Follow official public health and medical advice closely and advise them on what to do if they think they may have caught the virus, or are at risk of contracting it.
+However, some people of working age are not fully vaccinated, and employers must continue to follow guidance on reducing COVID-19 risk.
+Employers should follow official public health and medical advice closely and advise employees on what to do if they think they may have caught the virus, or are at risk of contracting it.
 If you’ve shifted your workforce to home working, make sure you keep in touch with people and look out for their wellbeing as it can be an isolating experience.
 Encourage managers to have supportive one-to-ones with people and set up virtual team meetings.

 Self-isolation, shielding, and Statutory Sick Pay (SSP)

 At the start of the pandemic, the government announced a range of new measures around SSP.
-If an employee or worker needs to self-isolate, they are entitled to SSP.
-This includes individuals who have been told to self-isolate by a doctor or NHS 111, those who have COVID-19, or who have the symptoms, or if someone in their household has symptoms.
-It also applies to people caring for those in the same household who display COVID-19 symptoms and have been told to self-isolate.
+If an employee or worker needs to self-isolate, they are entitled to SSP from the first day they’re unable to work.
+See the Acas guidance on SSP for self-isolation.
 It does not apply to employees who need to quarantine on return from another country.

 Medical evidence for SSP